andrewmiko/python-101/lessons/lesson-1/README.md

 x = 10  # Assigning the value 10 to the variable x
 print(x)  # Printing the value of x to the screen
 ```

----

-These examples and explanations will help you easily enter the world of programming and Python.